-Swamp White Oak has dark green deciduous foliage which emerges grayish green in spring on a tree with a round habit of growth.
-The glossy lobed leaves turn coppery-bronze in fall.
+White Oak has dark green deciduous foliage which emerges rose in spring on a tree with a round habit of growth.
+The glossy lobed leaves turn an outstanding purple in the fall.
+The furrowed black bark adds an interesting dimension to the landscape.